stlab/better-code/chapters/0000 Outline.md

 DWA: Now we have a slide with a list of some properties of good code, which we said we weren't going to do.
 Which is it?

-#### On Readabilty

-Readability is often misunderstood as meaning “use of a primitive vocabulary.”
-This is like saying, “instead of calling `sort()` in the code, use loops, iterate the elements, and place each one in the right place.”
-Problems:

-1. Meaning is lost: reader must derive that the code sorts rather than plainly seeing it, i.e. it's less readable.
-2. It's probably less efficient.
-3. It's probably not correct.

-Although it contributes to scalability, readability can't reasonably take priority over most other properties of good code, such as correctness or efficiency.
-With sufficient time, readability and these other factors need not be mutually exclusive.

 #### Software is Physics

 - Your code is (part of) a physical system